owenhindley/awesome-reykjavik/docs/guides/mobile-phones.md

 # Mobile phone

-Telco is competitive and most homes have access to fiber optics.
+Mobile telephone and broadband providers are competitive and most homes have access to fiber optics.

 !!! note
     Iceland is part of an EU/EFTA trade agreement which means data, SMS and phone call pricing is the same for people traveling within the European Economic Area.